 The most common specification would be either an 8×42 or 10×42.
 The magnification and front lens diameters as given allow for sufficient enlargement, sizeable exit pupil and would usually be available in a compact size.

-Obviously a large magnification would be preferred but issues to keep in mind would be:
+A large magnification is preferable but issues to keep in mind are:

-- The exit pupil will be decreased with the increase in magnification (all other things kept equal).
+- As the exit pupil decreases, the magnification increases (all other things kept equal).

 - Your FOV is reduced significantly (all other things kept equal).